The CardMatch Tool, which is offered by creditcards.com, often gives people access to bigger targeted card welcome bonuses.

 I check my CardMatch offers all the time, in hopes of being targeted for a special offer.

 If you don’t check the CardMatch Tool every so often, I’d certainly recommend doing so.
-That’s especially true if you don’t have the Amex Platinum Card, as it means you have decent odds of being targeted for the current 100K offer on the card.
+That’s especially true if you don’t have the Amex Platinum Card, as it means you could be targeted for an increased offer.
 If you are targeted for the offer, then applying for the card should be a no brainer.

-If you are targeted for this offer, then I highly recommend taking advantage of it.
+If you’re targeted for an increased bonus offer, then I highly recommend you consider it.
 The CardMatch Tool may also have targeted offers for some other cards, so I recommend checking it out to see what you’re eligible for.